pivotaljohn/k8s-ytt-templating-guide/README.md

 ## In this revision ...

-We locate and extract values that are repeated and mean the same thing.
+We externalize commonly specified configuration into "data values."

 This is done by:
-1. creating a new "module"; _(in ytt, a single file is referred to as a "module".)_
+1. creating a new file named `_defaults.yaml`
-2. declaring a `struct` within that module that contains the shared values;
+   - the `@data/values` annotation marks this as a "data values" file
+   - `ytt` loads configuration values from such files, first, before rendering any templates
+2. declaring variables in the data values file (in YAML format)
-3. loading that module in each template and using the values from the `struct`.
+3. loading the `data` ytt library in each template and using those data values.

-We see a key tenet at play:

-> Extract what _**must**_ be the same...
->
+Remember this:

-> ...not what is _**coincidentally**_ the same.
+> Externalize what the user _must_ own.

+In other templating systems, the author must externalize _all_ variables that the user _might_ want to change.
+This can result in an explosion of input values, making it harder to understand.

+With `ytt`, when the user _wants_ to own a piece of configuration, they can use an overlay to make the change.

 Examine the changes to the configuration to see how this is true: